Back Pain From Acid Reflux? Here Are 6 Exercises That Can Help

 • Consider taking probiotics and digestive enzymes, which could help reduce heartburn.

 • Avoid foods and drinks that could trigger acid reflux, including fried spicy foods, citrus, tomatoes, dairy, chocolate, processed meat, and carbonated drinks.
-“Avoid sugar, toxic fats, grains, dairy, and all processed or refined foods,” says Walding.
+“Avoid sugar, toxic fats, grains, dairy, and all ultra-processed or refined foods,” says Walding.
 “What we eat has a profound impact on the health of our digestive system.”

 • Truly chew your food—not everyone does!
-“One big thing that helps is to really chew your food,” says Wadling.
+“One big thing that helps is to really chew your food,” says Walding.
 “It’s also good to avoid chasing down your food with liquids.
 Chewing your food without added liquids will help your mouth begin to secrete all the important enzymes that help you break down your food.
 The more you chew, the more enzymes will be present.
 Drinking other liquids will dilute the enzymes and negatively impact digestion.”

 • Eat smaller, more frequent meals throughout the day.